openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 - The author of the pull request is listed in an OWNER file located in the root directory of the branch that is configured as the default branch on GitHub or your other provider.
-The OWNER file follows the [Prow OWNERS file format](https://www.kubernetes.dev/docs/guide/owners/), and Pipelines as Code will allow a contributor to run a PipelineRun if they are listed in the `approvers` or `reviewers` sections.
+The OWNER file follows the [Prow OWNERS file format](https://www.kubernetes.dev/docs/guide/owners/), and Pipelines-as-Code will allow a contributor to run a PipelineRun if they are listed in the `approvers` or `reviewers` sections.

   For example, if the approvers section of your OWNERS file in the main or master branch of your repository looks like this: